infinum/design-handbook/Resources/Glossary.md

 ## U

-- **UPPER CASE** - If letters are in upper case, they are written as capitals; opposed to lowercase letters #design #typography
+- **UPPER CASE** - If letters are in upper case, they are written as capitals; opposed to lowercase letters. #design #typography
 - **Usability** - the degree to which something is able or fit to be used. *#design #dev #projects*
 - **Usability benchmarking** - UX benchmarking refers to evaluating a product or service’s user experience by using metrics to gauge its relative performance against a meaningful standard. *#design #projects*
 - **Use case** - A use case is a written description of how users will perform tasks on your website.
 It outlines, from a user’s point of view, a system’s behavior as it responds to a request.
 Each use case is represented as a sequence of simple steps, beginning with a user’s goal and ending when that goal is fulfilled. *#design #projects*
 - **User flow** - User flow is the path taken by a prototypical user on a website or app to complete a task.
 The user flow takes them from their entry point through a set of steps towards a successful outcome and final action, such as purchasing a product. *#design #projects*
-- **User story** In software development and product management, a user story is an informal, natural language description of one or more features of a software system.
+- **User story** - In software development and product management, a user story is an informal, natural language description of one or more features of a software system.
 User stories are often written from the perspective of an end user or user of a system.
 They are often recorded in project management software such as Jira.
 Depending on the project, user stories may be written by various stakeholders including clients, users, managers, or development team members. *#projects #agile*

 ## V